aws-samples/sample-recording-video-streams-to-amazon-s3-using-amazon-kinesis-video-streams/README.md

 - [**Amazon Cognito**](https://aws.amazon.com/cognito/) (Optional) - Provides user authentication for the Android mobile application.

-The workflow begins when a mobile device streams video to KVS.
-CloudWatch monitors stream metrics, and when conditions are met, an alarm triggers via EventBridge to start the Step Functions workflow.
-The workflow executes Lambda functions to check tags, alarm state, and upload video clips to S3 for archival storage.
+The workflow begins when a mobile device streams video to Kinesis Video Streams.
+CloudWatch monitors stream metrics, and when conditions are met, an alarm triggers via Amazon EventBridge to start the Step Functions workflow.
+The workflow executes Lambda functions to check tags, alarm state, and upload video clips to Amazon S3 for archival storage.

 ## Deployment Instructions :

 ### 1. Download the CloudFormation Template
-Download the CloudFormation YAML template file from the provided source.
+Download the AWS CloudFormation YAML template file from the provided source.

 ### 2. Deploy the CloudFormation Stack
 1. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#) in the **us-east-1 (N. Virginia)** region.